jspacco/TestyMcTestface/readme.md

 * trigger saving to JSON as soon as you upload a classfile
 	* autosave after adding every new test case
 * tooltips

+### TODO
+* show the empty string better
+* " and ' both work for strings; probably just not this, or catch it in the GUI
+*